QuanchaoSong/PyScript-intro/README.md

 lib
 ```

-By default, all files that are declared within `<py-config>` will be downloaded & stored in the `home/pyodide/` folder.
+Each of the folders has its special use case through `pyscript`.
+This virtual file system actually gives us a lot of freedom to do whatever cool things we want, e.g. download a zip file and extract it, upload some created files to our server, download a song and play it, download a movie and process it, etc. By default, all files declared in the `<py-config>` tag are downloaded and placed in the `home/pyodide/` folder.

-#### 9. Using a zip file to pack all python files (and other resources) on the server
+#### 9. Use a zip file to pack all the Python files (and other resources) on the server.

-Sometimes, you might have to load a lot of python files from your server or other servers, e.g.,
+Sometimes, you may need to load a lot of Python files from your server or other servers, e.g.,

 ```html
 <py-config>